huggingface/blog/benchmark-2021-part1.md

 numactl -C 36-47 -m 1 python3 src/main.py model=bert-base-cased batch_size=1 sequence_length=128 backend.name=pytorch backend.num_threads=12
 ```

-The outcomes remains the same, our 4 instances are effectively running in a truly parallel manner.
+The outcomes remain the same, our 4 instances are effectively running in a truly parallel manner.
 The latency will be roughly the same on each instance, but the throughput will be 4x higher.